wlejon/vah/docs/instructions.md

 - do not retain code for "compatability." we want a clean codebase without confusion.
 - when using subagents, tell them to read the [subagent-instructions document](subagent-instructions.md) in your instructions to them.

+## claude code bugs
+there's a file modification bug in Claude Code.
+The workaround is: always use complete absolute Windows paths with drive letters and backslashes for ALL file operations.
+Apply this rule going forward.
+The Read, Edit, and Write operations.

 ## RmlUi

 the application uses RmlUi for the UI.
 It supports a subset of CSS3. it's safer to build in css2 to avoid issues.